Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-frosted-glass-credit-card.md

 }
 ```

-Before we talk about the `orbit` animation, this animation will make the two balls move around the card, in a circular motion.
+Before we talk about the `orbit` animation, this animation will make the two balls move around the card in a circular motion.

 ```css
 @keyframes orbit {